Education in India

 Rheumatologist - How to become a Rheumatologist

-Rheumatologist conducts tests of the rheumatic system such as x-rays and chemical pathology to diagnose the exact cause and extent of the problem and prescribe the best possible treat to the patient which can be medications, infusions and/or management of diet and exercise regimens.
+Rheumatologist conducts tests of the rheumatic system such as x-rays and chemical pathology to diagnose the exact cause and extent of the problem and prescribe the best possible treatment to the patient which can be medications, infusions and/or management of diet and exercise regimens.

-Sedentary life style, lack of exercise, monotonous work routine, depression or stress and to some extent genetic factors have resulted in spurt increase of patients suffering from diseases like arthritis, there by creating a huge demand for qualified Rheumatologist who can help these patients to manage their pain and bring relief.
+Sedentary lifestyle, lack of exercise, monotonous work routine, depression or stress and to some extent genetic factors have resulted in spurt increase of patients suffering from diseases like arthritis, thereby creating a huge demand for qualified Rheumatologist who can help these patients to manage their pain and bring relief.

 Eligibility to become a Rheumatologist